Skip to content

 1.1 Add the sync_wandb Command

-Add the swanlab.sync_wandb() command anywhere before wandb.init() in your code to synchronize wandb metrics to SwanLab during training.
+Add the swanlab.sync_wandb() command anywhere in your code before wandb.init() to synchronize Wandb metrics to SwanLab during training.

 python